On a Computationally Ill-Behaved Bilevel Problem with a Continuous and Nonconvex Lower Level: Analysis of the -Feasible Linear Case

 \begin{lemma} Suppose that there is a nearly primal-dual feasible and nearly primal-dual optimal pair~$(\hat{x}, \hat{z}) \in \R^{n_x} \times \R^m$ for Problem~\eqref{eq:single-lev-LP}, \ie,~$(\hat{x}, \hat{z})$ satisfies \begin{itemize} \item [(i)] $M \hat{x} \geq f - \myeps e_{m}$, \item [(ii)] $ \| M^\top \hat{z} - v \|_{\infty} \leq \myeps$, $\hat{z} \geq -\myeps e_m$, and \item [(iii)] $v^\top \hat{x} - f^\top \hat{z} \leq \myeps$. \end{itemize} Then, there exists an optimal solution~$x^*$ for Problem~\eqref{eq:single-lev-LP} such that

-holds for a certain constant~$\kappa(M,v,f) > 0$, \rev{whose size is polynomial in the size of the input data~$M$, $v$, and~$f$}. \begin{proof} We use~(ii) to apply Lemma~\ref{thm:sensitivity-lemma} to the dual problem of~\eqref{eq:single-lev-LP}.
-Thus, we obtain
+holds for a certain constant~$\kappa_3(M,v) > 0$, \rev{whose size is polynomial in the size of the input data~$M$ and~$v$}. \end{lemma} \begin{proof} First, we note that Condition~(ii) simply states that $\hat z$ is feasible for the dual of~\eqref{eq:single-lev-LP} up to an error of~$\myeps$.
+We can thus apply Part~(a) of Lemma~\ref{thm:sensitivity-lemma} to obtain

+where $\kappa_2(M)$ is the $\kappa$-constant for the dual of~\eqref{eq:single-lev-LP}, which is of polynomial size in $M$.
+Together with (iii), this implies